TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: Experiments

 All experiments were conducted using PyTorch on an NVIDIA 4090 GPU with 24GB of memory.
 We applied a standardized preprocessing pipeline: reorienting images to the RAS (Right-Anterior-Superior) direction, resampling to a uniform voxel spacing of 1.5 mm $\times$ 1.5 mm $\times$ 1.5 mm, intensity normalization to the range [0, 1] by scaling values from [-175, 250], and cropping to a fixed input size of $96 \times 96 \times 96$ voxels.
 Data augmentation included random zooming, cropping, rotations, and intensity shifts to improve generalization.

-The TK-Mamba model was trained end-to-end using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$, weight decay of $1 \times 10^{-5}$, and a batch size of 1.
-Training ran for 2000 epochs, with a linear warmup for the first 50 epochs followed by cosine annealing scheduling.
-For the dual-branch text-driven strategy, we used the pretrained CLIP model (ViT-B/32)~\cite{radford2021learning} to generate text embeddings, which remained frozen during training.
-Long text descriptions were split into chunks of up to 77 tokens and averaged to form final embeddings.
+The TK-Mamba model was trained end-to-end using the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $1 \times 10^{-4}$, weight decay of $1 \times 10^{-5}$, and a batch size of 1.
+Training ran for 2000 epochs, with a linear warmup for the first 50 epochs followed by cosine annealing schedule.
+For the dual-branch text-driven strategy, we used the pretrained PubMedCLIP model~\cite{eslami2021does} to generate text embeddings, which remained frozen during training.
+Long text descriptions were split into chunks and averaged to form final embeddings.